 2. Years to > MMA

-CLX earned a Star in this section for its NPV MMA Diff. of the $1,441.
+CLX earned a Star in this section for its NPV MMA Diff. of the $1,975.
 This amount is in excess of the $500 target I look for in a stock that has increased dividends as long as CLX has.
-If CLX grows its dividend at 9.3% per year, it will take 3 years to equal a MMA yielding an estimated 20-year average rate of 4.%.
-CLX earned a check for the Key Metric 'Years to >MMA' since its 3 years is less than the 5 year target.
+The stock's current yield of 3.31% exceeds the 3.1% estimated 20-year average MMA rate.

-Memberships and Peers: CLX is a member of the S&P 500, a Dividend Aristocrat and a member of the Broad Dividend Achievers™ Index and a Dividend Champion.
+Memberships and Peers: CLX is a member of the S&P 500, a Dividend Aristocrat, a member of the Broad Dividend Achievers™ Index and a Dividend Champion.
 The company’s peer group includes: Procter & Gamble Co.
-(PG) with a 3.2% yield, Colgate-Palmolive Co.
-(CL) with a 2.7% yield, and Kimberly-Clark Corporation (KMB) with a 4.1% yield.
+(PG) with a 3.6% yield, Colgate-Palmolive Co.
+(CL) with a 2.4% yield, and Kimberly-Clark Corporation (KMB) with a 3.6% yield.

-Conclusion: CLX earned one Star in the Fair Value section, earned two Stars in the Dividend Analytical Data section and earned one Star in the Dividend Income vs. MMA section for a total of four Stars.
-This quantitatively ranks CLX as a 4 Star-Buy.
+Conclusion: CLX did not earn any Stars in the Fair Value section, earned one Star in the Dividend Analytical Data section and earned one Star in the Dividend Income vs. MMA section for a total of two Stars.
+This quantitatively ranks CLX as a 2-Star Weak stock.

-Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $500 NPV MMA Differential, the calculated rate is 6.2%.
-This dividend growth rate is below the 9.3% used in this analysis, thus providing a margin of safety.
+Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $500 NPV MMA Differential, the calculated rate is 4.1%.
+This dividend growth rate is only lower than the 9.1% used in this analysis, thus providing a margin of safety.
 CLX has a risk rating of 1.25 which classifies it as a Low risk stock.

 As a consumer goods company, CLX sells products with a stable demand that are generally not affected by changes in the economy.
 Its products are well known and include these popular brands: Fresh Step, Brita, Glad, Pine-Sol, Hidden Valley, Scoop Away, K C Masterpiece, S.O.S., Kingsford, Tilex, Formula 409, Liquid-Plumr, and, of coarse, its namesake product, Clorox.
 The company's presence in the natural home/personal care products arena through Burt's Bees and GreenWorks is viewed positively by environmentalists.